mikinty/AC-Guide/chapters/exams.md

 As with any undertaking, you should have some sort of idea of what you're going to do in order to prepare for your exam.
 The main purpose of a study plan is to block out time so you can give yourself schedule space to focus on studying for your exam, instead of getting distracted and drifting off into doing other things.
+Something I like to do is create a "master study plan," which is a study plan that I would do if I had infinite amount of time to study.
+The idea is very similar to [the section below about study materials](##potpurri-of-materials), where you want to give yourself an idea of all that is possible to study.
+An example of such a plan may look something like

+- Read all textbook chapters relating to the exam
+- Read all lecture notes
+- Redo all HWs
+- Do the practice exam
+- Look at notes from courses from other schools
+- Do the exams from other courses
+- Read about related topics that are tested

 Since your plan is bound to get messed up at some point, you should put priorities on certain parts of your study plan.
 Always review the most juicy and important materials first, and then go with the rest of the schedule if you have time.

-For example, if you fee that ideally you should read all your lectures before attempting a practice exam, but you only have a few hours left.
+For example, if you feel that ideally you should read all your lectures before attempting a practice exam, but you only have a few hours left.
 The practice exam is probably going to benefit you a lot more; do that first.